Time in Market & Turnover Rate

 These costs are per-trade, meaning they scale linearly with turnover.
 Here is how fee burden compounds:

-At 500 trades per month with 10 bps round-trip cost, you need 50% monthly gross returns just to break even on fees.
+At 500 trades/mo with 10 bps round-trip cost, your fee drag is 50%/mo of capital — but the per-trade edge only needs to exceed 10 bps gross to net positive.
+The danger is that 10 bps is below the noise floor of most retail discretionary edges, so the strategy collapses into break-even before fees.
 This is the silent killer of high-frequency discretionary strategies.
 Many traders who believe they have an edge are actually feeding most of their gross profits to the exchange.

 Critical check: Calculate your total monthly fees as a percentage of your gross profits.
 If fees consume more than 30% of gross profits, your turnover is likely too high for your edge size.